Christ's has been an intellectual home to many successful Economics scholars, including Nobel Prize laureate James Meade (1907-1995)

 If you have any concerns about the subject requirements for Economics in relation to your school subjects, it would also be a good idea to read Exploring courses: Economics.

-All students applying to the University of Cambridge for Economics sit an assessment called the Test of Mathematics for University Admissions (TMUA).
+All applicants for Economics at Cambridge must sit a computer-based assessment called the Test of Mathematics for University Admissions (TMUA).
 This is the same at all Cambridge Colleges.
-The test provider has changed since last year so note that the logistics for sitting the TMUA will be different for Oct 2024 applicants to previous arrangements for this test.

 There is no set score that we are looking for and we don't expect you to get every question right.
 The TMUA forms part of our holistic admissions process, which means that we will look at your scores in the context of your whole application.